 If the employee has been employed in a permanent or temporary position for two consecutive years but is absent from work because of a pre-coverage injury or illness at the two-year point, the employee is eligible for coverage under the plan on the date the employee returns to work.

-If the adjudicator does not decide on an employee's eligibility for benefits before the end of the elimination period, the deputy head may order that the employee continue to be paid at the rate of 70 percent of the employee's normal salary for up to two months or until the date the decision is received, whichever comes first.
+If the adjudicator does not decide on an employee's eligibility for benefits before the end of the elimination period, the deputy head may order that the employee continue to be paid at the rate of 70% of the employee's normal salary for up to 2 months or until the date the decision is received, whichever comes first.
 The employee is not entitled to receive this interim payment and benefits for the same period.
 For more information, see directive Administration of LTDI benefits.

 Return to work